CESARDELATORRE/MLNET-Posts/Posts/001-Running-MLNET-Models-in-ASPNETCore/Running-MLNET-Models-in-ASPNETCore.md

 This is approximately the approach taken by this ML.NET tutorial named [How-To: Serve Machine Learning Model Through ASP.NET Core Web API](https://docs.microsoft.com/en-us/dotnet/machine-learning/how-to-guides/serve-model-web-api-ml-net)

-However, you can do a lot better because with that approach it won't be optimized since whenever you get an Http request you'll be creating a new PredictionEngine object which, as previously mentioned, is a pretty 'expensive' operation for a scalable application if you want to have an optimized performance.
+However, you can do a lot better because with that initial approach it won't be fully optimized since whenever you get an Http request you'll be creating a new `PredictionEngine` object which, as previously mentioned, is also a pretty 'expensive' operation for scalable applications.

-For achieving the best performance in your application when predicting you will need, somehow, to cache the prediction engine object.
+For achieving better performance in your application when predicting simultaneosuly from multiple threads (like when you handle multiple Http requests from many users) you will need, somehow, to cache the `PredictionEngine` object.
 But as mentioned, there are important caveats and problems here to solve.

 # The problem when running/scoring an ML.NET model in multi-threaded applications

-The problem running/scoring an ML.NET model in multi-threaded applications comes when you want to do single predictions with the PredictionEngine object and you want to cache that object (i.e. as Singleton) so it is being reused by multiple Http requests (therefore it would be accessed by multiple threads).
+The problem when running/scoring an ML.NET model in multi-threaded applications comes when you want to do single predictions with the PredictionEngine object and you want to cache that object (i.e. as Singleton) so it is being reused by multiple Http requests (therefore it would be accessed by multiple threads).
 That's is a problem because **the Prediction Engine is not thread-safe** ([ML.NET issue, Nov 2018](https://github.com/dotnet/machinelearning/issues/1718)).

 Here's a diagram showing the important ML.NET classes you need to use, the dependecies between them and what kind of object lifetimes are recommended: